Skip to main content

 By: Edward Waddell

-The awards, which are only open to UK based chefs, are seen as the chefs’ Oscars recognising the exceptional talent across the whole of our industry – from apprentice and young chefs just starting out...
+The awards are seen as the chefs’ Oscars recognising the exceptional talent across the whole of the industry – from apprentice and young chefs just starting out to chefs who are established in their...

 More Awards News